Integralist/integralist.co.uk/content/page/resume.md

 ### 2014

-- **What**: Designed and implemented "Jello" which was an internal synchroniation service between Trello and Jira.
+- **What**: Designed and implemented "Jello" which was an internal synchronization service between Trello and Jira.
   **Why**: Teams preferred to use Trello, while the rest of the organization was using a very old version of Jira.
   **Impact**: Enabled teams to benefit from the speed and feature set of Trello without having to manually track tasks back into Jira for the rest of the organizations visibility.